patronasxdxd/CTFS/docs/1_Agave.md

 ### Liquidation Mechanism

 A liquidation mechanism is in place to protect the system from insolvency.
-When an account's health factor falls below 1, it may become eligible for liquidation.
+When an account's health factor falls below 1, it becomes eligible for liquidation.

 ### Purpose liquidation-call: